 That idea had popped up in a recent conversation.
-“The concept of the Spirit-filled Christian life is a lot like hot-air ballooning,” said John Henderson, a Campus Crusade for Christ staff member.
+“The concept of the Spirit-filled Christian life is a lot like hot-air ballooning,” said John, a Cru staff member.
 I’d like to find out how, I thought.
 And so I booked a flight on this balloon.
 The parallels surprised me.

 But first, who exactly is the Holy Spirit?
 He is God.
 As third person of the Trinity, the Holy Spirit is co-equal with God the Father and God the Son.
 He came to glorify Christ, and is both reliable and trustworthy.
 Jesus promised His help: “But I tell you the truth, it is to your advantage that I go away; for if I do not go away, the Helper will not come to you; but if I go, I will send Him to you” (John 16:7).
 The Holy Spirit is my personal Helper, whom I desperately need in order to live the Christian life.

 In our hot-air balloon, the peaceful stillness was occasionally broken by a loud swish whenever Damien switched on the burners.
 They spewed a powerful, 10-foot, bright orange flame inside the 100-foot belly of the balloon.
 This forceful flame gave power for initial lift-off and kept us afloat by heating the air inside.

 As I watched, I remembered a verse describing the Holy Spirit as quenchable, like a flame.
 In 1 Thessalonians 5:19, Paul warns, “Do not quench the Spirit.”